Koi Palace Dim Sum Daly City Review

 We came right before the Autumn Moon Festival on one occasion, so they were selling lots of moon cakes.
-They were also hand making Dragon Beard Candy.
+Koi Palace had an expert hand making Dragon Beard Candy.

 Koi Palace Menu pics (Click to zoom in on ANY picture)

 Koi Palace Food Picks:

 Sugar Egg Puff ($4.95) – A signature dessert here with powered sugar on top.
 Crunchy and fresh out of fryer.
 A must, so save room for it or just order it first!
 These are freshly made, so do not order them until you are ready for dessert.

 Spinach dumpling ($3.80) featured a sticky glutinous wrapper along with some nice fresh shrimp inside.
 A nice change from the usual shrimp version.